About the course

 - A mini teaching activity with 6 children of mixed ability (20 minutes)

 - Individual interview (25 minutes)

 The Interview process takes no more than half a day.

 All applicants will be given a decision on the day.

 Successful applicants will be offered a conditional place as there are conditions that must be met prior to starting the course.
-All ITT trainees must have Disclosure and Barring (DBS) clearance, a medical health check, passed both the Numeracy and the Literacy Skills tests and all the required qualifications before the course starts in September.
+All ITT trainees must have Disclosure and Barring (DBS) clearance, a medical health check and all the required qualifications before the course starts in September.

 How school placements work

 During the year, you will have three assessed placements in school.
 These must take place in at least two different settings and in two phases to give you a range of deep learning experiences and to meet the requirements for QTS.